-With an increasing demand for two-wheelers in India, the automobile companies are gearing up for scheduled launches of their bikes in 2018.
-This year, many exotic and high-end bikes are going to launch in India.
-Read ahead to know the upcoming bikes in India 2018 and choose one for yourself.
+Check out the bikes on this list of upcoming bikes in India 2018.
+This year, many exotic bikes are going to enter the Indian market.
+Read ahead to know the bikes and choose one for yourself.

 Upcoming Bikes In India – Harley Davidson Iron 1200

 The Iron 883’s bigger brother will be joining the HD army this year.
 The Iron 1200 resembles the 883 in terms of looks with the wider handlebar and new headlamp cowl being the only noticeable changes.
 At its heart is a 1,202cc motor that makes a claimed increase in torque by 36%.
 The four-cylinder motor makes 98.9 Nm of max torque as compared to the 72.9 Nm of the 883.
 The handlebar is wider at 812 mm and with a 165 mm pullback, the result is upright riding position.
 Exactly like the 883, 1200 gets a puny 12.5-litre fuel tank.
 If launched as CKD, the Iron 1200 will be the most affordable 1200cc motorcycle in Harley Davidson range.
 Harley Davidson’s upcoming bikes In India includes the Iron 1200 expected to launch in the third quarter of 2018.
 We expect Harley to price the upcoming 1200 around INR 9.4 lakh.

 Upcoming Bikes In India – Hero Xpulse 200